fodorbalint/PathMaker/readme0.md

 0516_6/0516_7/0516_8 became SideStair -> Incorporated into Sequence2 (Start obstacle is -1 vertical).
 0811 became StartObstacleInside
 1012_1: StairAtStartEqual

-Ongoing:

-Modify Sequence2: In case of stepping down, the sequence will run on the right side (1008_1 is an impair area.
-0516 was a pair area.)
 Sequence case 4 can be incorporated into Sequence2 (0723).
 Start obstacle is a stair instead of a straight far obstacle.

 <!---->

+Ongoing:

-Right-side sequence not yet solved with stair pattern: 0722
+Right-side sequence not yet solved with stair pattern: 0722, 1014 Look into Sequence case 5

 Other tasks: